Welcome to the River Room

 Everyone in the class gathers at circle carpet for Morning Meeting at the beginning of each school day where we greet one another, have time for sharing, complete a group activity, and discuss the morning message/daily agenda.

 Our morning academic time is spent focusing on literacy, grammar, and math.
 Students in the River Room are taught individually or in a small group setting to ensure each child is moving at his or her own academic pace.
 Short, playful, whole-group activities are used as breaks in between lessons.
-One of students’ favorite time of day is known as, “Chill Zone.”
-This quiet time happens after recess and lunch: the lights are dimmed and students are read an age-appropriate novel.
+Science and Social Studies lesson units conclude with student-led projects, presentations, and reports.
+One of the students’ favorite time of day is known as, “Novel Study.”
 This unique portion of our day, though only twenty minutes, lends to a deepening of reading comprehension skills and prediction making, as students are engaged, asking questions, and understanding the various components of a story.

 Latest Events in Wolfpack